“Wee Short Legs that are Quite Old”!

 Hazel is a retired professor of Nursing, has been involved in anti-trafficking work on a voluntary basis for many years.
 She sits on our SOHTIS Advisory Committee, providing pro bono expertise and guidance on the development of our organisation.
-A huge SOHTIS thank you to Hazel who also raised funds for us by participating in the recent Glasgow Kiltwalk, she shares some of her experience with us.
+A huge SOHTIS thank you to Hazel who also raised funds for us by participating in the 2019 Glasgow Kiltwalk, she shares some of her experience with us.

 We asked Hazel

 I enjoy walking and company so the idea of doing a longish walk with 12,999 other people ticked both boxes for me!
 The opportunity to do it as a fundraiser for such a good cause was the icing on the cake.

 What was the best thing about the Kiltwalk?

 That’s a difficult one – there were so many good things it’s hard to say.
 The great buzz as we set off, the music as we passed by the many people who had come out to entertain us and cheer us on our way, the fantastic sense of camaraderie and, of course, getting across that finishing line!